 2. Red Pasta Sauce

-A delicious bowl of pasta may be one of the most incredible meals out there, beloved by broke college students and families eating on the budget.
+A delicious bowl of pasta may be one of the most incredible meals out there, beloved by broke college students and families eating on a budget.

 The number of diverse and delicious dishes you can create out of a simple pack of noodles, combined with a can of pasta sauce, is simply astounding, which is why I recommend always keeping a few stocks of these ingredients in your kitchen.

-However, red pasta sauce or any other tomato-based sauces should never be chucked into the microwave, at least without taking proper precautions, lest you want a mid-sized eruption on your hands.
+However, red pasta sauce or any other tomato-based sauce should never be chucked into the microwave, at least without taking proper precautions, lest you want a mid-sized eruption on your hands.

 Once steam pressure builds up underneath its bubbling surface, the sauce will be sent flying, splattering every inch of your microwave.